MarcusGastaldello/FRICOSIPY/docs/subsurface_model.md

     </div>
     <small>where $K_\text{ sat}$ is the saturated hydraulic conductivity (m s$^{-1}$), $\Theta$ is the effective water saturation, $\alpha$ & $n$ are the moisture curve characteristic parameters, $\theta_{\:w}$ is the volumetric liquid water content, $\theta_{ws}$ is the saturated volumetric water content and $\theta_{\text{ irr}}$ is the irreducible water content. </small>

-    Typically, the water flux between subsurface layers is then determined by explicitly solving the  *Darcy-BuckinghamDarcy* equation:
+    Typically, the water flux between subsurface layers is then determined by explicitly solving the *Darcy-Buckingham* equation:

     <div markdown="1" style="border:1px solid #ccc; padding:10px; background:#f9f9f9; max-width:100%; overflow-x:auto;">

     $$
     q = K \left( \frac{dh}{dz} + 1 \right)
     $$

     </div>

-    However, this explicit scheme quickly becomes numerically unstable for large integration timesteps ($\delta t$).
+    However, this explicit scheme quickly becomes numerically unstable for large integration timesteps $(\Delta t)$.
 Therefore, the water transport model of [Hirashima et al. (2010)](https://doi.org/10.3189/1998AoG26-1-64-68)

     </div>
     <small>where $K_\text{ sat}$ is the saturated hydraulic conductivity (m s$^{-1}$), $\Theta$ is the effective water saturation, $\alpha$ & $n$ are the moisture curve characteristic parameters, $\theta_{\:w}$ is the volumetric liquid water content, $\theta_{ws}$ is the saturated volumetric water content and $\theta_{\text{ irr}}$ is the irreducible water content. </small>